itinua/itinua.github.io/_posts/[a1] Работа с иностранными компаниями/2021-05-24-Import-car-without-customs-duty-permanent-residency.md

 of the citizen for at least one year, if he is subject to registration in that country.

-That vehicles imported by individuals when relocating to a permanent place of residence in Ukraine are subject to temporary registration for up to two years with registration of a vehicle registration certificate for the right of temporary operation of such vehicles valid for two years without the right of alienation or transfer for use by others.
+That vehicles imported by individuals when relocating to a permanent place of residence in Ukraine are subject to temporary registration for up to two years with registration of a vehicle registration certificate for the right of **temporary operation of such vehicles valid for two years without the right of alienation or transfer for use by others**.